LinuxBabu ………..

 cp -f /etc/httpd/conf/httpd.conf.1.3.backup /etc/httpd/conf/httpd.conf

 2) Get DirectAdmin to use the old httpd.conf files for the users.
 Edit the /usr/local/directadmin/conf/directadmin.conf file and change apache_ver=2.0 to apache_ver=1.3.
-Also, if you were using custombuild, and are going back to customapache, the apache_conf value needs to be reset to:
+Then type

 echo “action=rewrite&value=ips” >> /usr/local/directadmin/data/task.queue